Delta’s “refresh” of their co-branded American Express cards kicked in early today. One of the major changes involves Sky Club access.

 Complimentary Admission to Delta Sky Clubs

 These cards give cardholders free admission to Delta Sky Clubs on days you fly Delta Air Lines marketed or operated flights.
-(I’ve never had a problem getting into lounges at 9:00 PM or 10:00 PM when taking midnight or 1:00 AM-ish flights.)
+However, passengers traveling on Basic Economy fares are not eligible to enter — even with one of the below cards.

 - The Platinum Card® from American Express